 Back to three colors again, with medium green, golden yellow, and white.
 This one is 16” long.
 The reverse is solid white.
 Although there is only this one photo, the description cites “closes securely with its original push box clasp”.

 Simple diagonal lines can be quite effective, too.
 This 15” choker sports salmon-pink lines flanked by white ones; again this is a color combo found in two verified MJM items.
 The other areas are the goldtone/brass metal mesh of the necklace.
 Only the top of the necklace is decorated.
 No photo of the clasp but description says, as the previous, “original push box clasp.”

-Here’s an unusual “night and day” design, again using black over the silvertoned metal.
+Here’s an unusual “night and day” design, again using black over the silvertone metal.
 This one was described as being 14 ½” long.
-The reverse side is also enameled although there are no photos showing whether it was as a solid color or a repeat of the pattern on the top.
-The necklace shown above was sold on eBay in 2010; oddly enough, a photo from a 2007 listing of what looks like the identical black/silver necklace describes it as being “cream and dark brown” and measuring 16” long.
+This necklace shown above was sold on eBay in 2010; oddly enough, a photo from a 2007 listing of what looks like the identical necklace describes it as being “cream and dark brown” and measuring 16” long.
 So this may or may not have been made in a longer length and/or in a different colorway!
 Both necklace photos show the same ribbed-center box clasp.

 The following two necklaces depart from the zigzag/triangle motif entirely, and both have/had a decorative element in the center.